amitfin/retry/README.md

 https://github.com/amitfin/retry/assets/19599059/318c2129-901f-4f6c-8e79-e155ae097ba4

 `retry.actions` wraps any service call inside the sequence of actions with `retry.call`. `retry.call` calls the original service with a background retry logic on failures.
 A complex sequence of actions with a nested structure and conditions is supported.
-The service traverses through the actions and identifies any service call.
+The service traverses through the actions and wraps any service call.
 There is no impact or changes to the rest of the actions.
 The detailed behavior of `retry.call` is explained in the section below.
 However, the default behavior should be sufficient for the majority of the use-cases.
 A straightforward UI usage as demonstrated above should be the way to go.

-Note: This service should be used to increase the reliability of absolute state changes, like `light.turn_on`.
-However, it's not suitable for the following scenarios:
+Note: This service is not suitable for the following scenarios:
-1) When the order of the actions matters: background retries means that a successful service call can happen independently to the rest of the actions.
+1) When the order of the actions matters: the background retries are running independently to the rest of the actions.
-2) For a relative state change: for example, `fan.increase_speed`. it's possible that a service call changes the state and then a failure happens.
+2) For a relative state change: for example, `fan.increase_speed` is relative while `light.turn_on` is absolute.
+The reason is that a relative service call might change the state and only then a failure occurs.
 Calling it again might have an unintentional result.
-7) If a service call response is needed.
+3) If any [service call response data](https://www.home-assistant.io/docs/scripts/service-calls/#use-templates-to-handle-response-data) is needed: the service calls are running in the background and therefore it's not possible to propagate responses.

 ## `retry.call`